Car Seat Safety checks are extremely important. Yet, many parents overlook this important step.

 Once you have followed all instructions for installation, you’ll want to check if your car seat or car seat base is installed properly.
 This method of checking goes for infant car seats, infant car seat bases, convertible car seats, and forward-facing car seats.

 Grab the seat at the belt path with your non-dominant hand and move from side to side and front to back.
 If the seat moves less than an inch, you are good to go!
-If not, try tightening it further.
+Try tightening it further, if not.
 If you still can’t achieve a tight installation, you may want to consider meeting with a CPST.

 Where Can You Get Your Car Seat Checked?